lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Cpp Reactors.md

     target Cpp;
 ```

 Note that for all LF statements, the final semicolon is optional, but if you are writing your code in C++, you may want to include the final semicolon for uniformity.

-See [detailed documentation of the target options](/docs/handbook/target-specification).
+For options to the target specification, see [detailed documentation of the target options](/docs/handbook/target-specification).

 ## Preamble